aladin002dz/next-auth-prototype-ii/README.md

 This project demonstrates a modern authentication implementation using Next.js and Next-Auth v5 (Auth.js).
 It showcases the latest features of Auth.js including:

 - Server-side authentication with the new Next-Auth v5 API
-- Google OAuth provider integration
+- Google and Github OAuth provider integration
-- User profile display with avatar
+- Update & display profile picture with Cloudflare R2
-- Secure session management
-- Clean and modern UI with Tailwind CSS
+- Email validation with Resend.
-- Responsive design

 # Install Prisma